abrudtkuhl/jQuery-Google-Analytics/README.md

 jQuery.analytics is an Google Analytics jQuery plugin that is easy to implement and allows for declarative tagging to track events and pageviews.

   - Track Page Views
-  - Track Events with easy declartive syntax
+  - Track Click Events with easy declartive syntax

 Usage
 =====